 - Night 6 : Killarney

-Day 1: Arrival in Dublin
+Arrival in Dublin

-Other items to see in Dublin are:-
+Other attractions you may want to see in Dublin ( time permitting) :-

 St Patrick’s Cathedral